clue/graph-uml/README.md

 Generate UML class diagrams by reflection for your PHP projects

 > Note: This project is in beta stage!
 Feel free to report any issues you encounter.
+> Note: This project is forked from clue/graph-uml.
+It supports PHP7 and uses phpunit 7
 ## Quickstart example

 Once [installed](#install), you can use the following code to draw an UML class